frto027/ssl10n.csv/Crowdin.md

 If you want make this repo works for your own crowdin project.

 - create a crowdin project.
-- update project name in "src\CrowdinOperates.ts", you also need create a folder called `mods` in your crowdin project.
+- update project name in "src\CrowdinOperates.ts", you also need create a folder called `qmods` in your crowdin project.
 - configure some languages for your crowdin.
 - get your crowdin token from their website
 - setup a file called `.crowdin_token` for local test.